gracele246/-/index.md

 ![image](https://user-images.githubusercontent.com/73254122/171503972-8d35a471-0e2e-44fd-b505-56687ed651ea.png)

-## 团队责任 (Team Roles)
+## Team Roles

-**Product Owner** - The one and only MORT!!!
-He will be our supervising officers to ensure that his company, "The 商店," reaches new heights and gets tons of money!!!
+**Product Owner** -  The product owner has to be the president of A2LearningTree since he will guide the changes and see to the end of the project.
+This is Abhijay Deevi.
+He will ensure that the proper changes are made to ensure that the new website will fit with the company's agenda.

-**Scrum Master** - Abhijay Deevi - The dubshottical leader of the project as he skillfully manages the entire team of asians.
+**Scrum Master** - Abhijay Deevi - Abhijay Deevi is also the scrum master of the group.
+We will manage the team and assign the tasks as well as work on the project..

-**Github Manager/Database** - Grace Le - The killshottical database developer and the controller of the godly github.
+**Github Manager/Database/Web API** - Grace Le - Grace Le will be working on managing the github by keeping the readme up to date and control the Jekyll.
+She will also keep track of all the documentation.
+In addition to the github manager, she will also be working on the databases for things like the login and student information.
+Also working on calender API for function schedule

-**Web Design/Database** - Ak Prathipati - The poppable website + CSS designer as well as the dubshottical database developer.
+**Web Design/Database** - Ak Prathipati - Akshit Prathipati will be the main frontend of the project as he will change the website to look more aesthetically pleasing.
+In addition to the web design, he will work with Grace on the databases that are required for this project.

-**Deployement Officer** - Eric Wang - He goes into the depths of the world and into the code and deployes our killshottical website.
+**Deployement Officer** - Eric Wang - Eric Wang will be woring mostly on the deployment through the use of AWS.
+He will also work on the project and help with specific parts.